William A. Gardner

+William A. Gardner (born Allen William McLean, November 4, 1942) is an American electrical engineer and professor emeritus at the University of California, Davis, known for his foundational contributions to the statistical theory of cyclostationarity and time-series analysis.Gardner has authored four books on statistical signal processing theory.
+His 1987 book Statistical Spectral Analysis: A Nonprobabilistic Theory has been cited over 1,200 times in peer-reviewed journals.His research papers and books have been cited in over seventeen thousand peer-reviewed journal articles.

-William A Gardner (born Allen William Mclean, November 4, 1942) is a theoretically inclined electrical engineer who specializes in the advancement of the theory of statistical time-series analysis and statistical inference with emphasis on signal processing algorithm design and performance analysis.
-He is also an entrepreneur, a professor emeritus with the University of California, Davis, founder of the R&D firm Statistical Signal Processing, Inc. (SSPI), and former president, CEO, and chief scientist of this firm for 25 years (1986 to 2011) prior to sale of its IP to Lockheed Martin.
+He is also an entrepreneur and founder of the R&D firm Statistical Signal Processing, Inc. (SSPI), which he led as president, CEO, and chief scientist for 25 years (1986–2011) before its IP was acquired by Lockheed Martin.